MARCH: Evaluating the Intersection of Ambiguity Interpretation and Multi-hop Inference: MARCH: A Benchmark for Multi-Hop Ambiguous QA

 \subsection{Dataset Analysis and Validation}

-\textbf{Ambiguity and Hop Count} \quad We measure the difference in average hop counts between ambiguous and unambiguous questions by extracting from the MuSiQue training set.
-Among these, we sample each 1,000 ambiguous and unambiguous questions.
-As in Table~\ref{tab:statistics}, the average hop count for ambiguous questions is \textbf{\textit{2.441}}, while for unambiguous questions it is \textit{2.074}.
-This result indicates that ambiguous questions generally involve more hops, making them inherently more challenging and underscoring the importance of addressing them effectively.
+\paragraph{Ambiguity Amplifies Reasoning Depth.} We measure the difference in average hop counts between questions assigned ambiguous vs. unambiguous labels via multi-LLM consensus on the MuSiQue training set.
+After labeling the training questions, we randomly sample 1,000 from each group and compare their average hop counts.
+The average hop count for ambiguous questions is \textbf{\textit{2.441}}, while for unambiguous questions it is \textit{2.074}.
+This result indicates that ambiguous questions generally involve more hops, making them more challenging and underscoring the importance of addressing them effectively.